Being involved in a motor vehicle accident can be traumatic. When someone else is at fault, they can and should cover your damages in their entirety.

 Generally, this includes compensation for medical expenses and, in some cases, property damages.
 But this will usually not cover other economic or any non-economic damages.

-When you have been involved in a collision with an uninsured driver, you may be wondering whether filing a lawsuit against them is worth it.
-After all, if they do not have auto insurance coverage, chances are they do not have the funds needed to compensate you, even if the jury did return a favorable outcome in your case.
+When you have been involved in a collision with an uninsured driver, you may wonder whether filing a lawsuit against them is worth it.
+It’s not likely they can provide compensation if they can’t afford insurance coverage.

-When filing an uninsured or underinsured insurance claim with your insurance company, you may be expecting to be treated fairly.
+Not likely.
+When filing an uninsured or underinsured insurance claim with your insurance company, you may expect to be treated fairly.
 While this should be the case, many insurance companies prioritize their financial interests over their claimants’.

-It is more common than you might think for insurance companies to attempt to take advantage by unfairly denying claims or looking for every opportunity to reduce the compensation they payout.
+It is more common than you might think for insurance companies to attempt to take advantage by unfairly denying claims or looking for every opportunity to reduce the compensation they pay.

 You can take steps to protect your compensation by having your car accident attorney handle the negotiations on your behalf.

-Although claims involving uninsured or underinsured drivers can be more challenging, that does not mean you should not seek the compensation you deserve.
-You may be able to recover the compensation you are entitled to through the insurance company.
+Although claims involving uninsured or underinsured drivers are more challenging, that does not mean you should not seek the compensation you deserve.
+You may be able to recover what you are entitled to through your insurance.

 Explore all your options when you contact Staver Accident Injury Lawyers, P.C.
-Find out what your next steps should be when you contact our office for a no-cost, risk-free consultation.
-You could reach us through our convenient contact form or by phone at 312-236-2900.
+Contact our Chicago car accident lawyers for a no-cost, risk-free consultation.
+Reach us through our convenient contact form or at 312-236-2900.